 The Hubble Space telescope mirror has a diameter of 2.4 meters or 7.9 feet in diameter and has taken over a million high-resolution photographs of our vast visible universe since a flaw in the mirror was fixed in December, 1993.
 It has opened our eyes to far older, far grander, and far more complicated things than the philosophers, prophets, and poets of the earlier days on Earth could even imagine!

 What might a much larger telescope shielded from all Earth and near-Earth light and electronic chatter disclose to us?

 L2 and L5 (and/or L4) provide a way to construct an immense telescope on the moon with its focal point at L2, sitting dead center behind the bulk of the moon from the Earth.
 With multiple, movable mirrors on the far side of the moon to reflect light back to receptors at L2 and information relays at L2 and L5, we could look at details on distant planetary systems and possibly peer much farther back in time and distance.
 If nothing else, we could get vastly clearer images and readings of much smaller objects without any interference from any Earth or near-Earth electronics or optics.

 I know it would be expensive, but it would actually be doing something productive.
 I happen to think space exploration and science exploration isn’t a luxury but a necessity.
 If religion and nationalism can demand huge budgets and great sacrifices, shouldn’t something actually useful and uplifting merit support?

-Other types of instrumentation could be located on the far side of the moon as well and the existence of these two communication centers would allow contact with Earth and a regular and robust flow of information and commands back and forth.
+Other types of instrumentation could be located on the far side of the moon as well and the existence of these two (or three) communication centers would allow contact with Earth and a regular and robust flow of information and commands back and forth.

 ©David N. Dodson, August, 2019, Phoenix, AZ